-These mange parasite mites burrow into the cat’s skin to feed.
-This in itself causes intense itching but by sucking the blood they can cause an allergic reaction.
-While the mange mite is the collective name for all of these parasites, a cat may be irritated by one of these species:
+Most mange parasite mites burrow into the cat’s skin to feed.
+This in itself causes intense itching but by sucking the blood, they can also cause an allergic reaction in some cats.
+While mange is the collective name for all of these parasites, a cat may be irritated by one of these species:

 - Otodectic mange – affecting mainly the ear

-- Demodectic mange – found commonly on the skin and usually only causes issues if the immune system
+- Demodectic mange – found commonly on the skin and usually only causes issues if the immune system is poor

 Diagnosis of mange in cats

 A microscopic skin examination, including hair plucks and skin scrapings can identify the problem.
-This skin biopsy will be examined under a microscope.
-Her overall health will be checked to ensure she isn’t dehydrated or lost a lot of weight.
-If mites are discovered, the exact species will be determined and appropriate treatment prescribed.
+Her overall health will also be checked to ensure she isn’t dehydrated or lost weight.
+If mites are discovered, treatment is usually simple, but can require several months of medication.

 Treatment of mange

 Certainly, if mange in felines is spotted, diagnosed and treated in a timely manner, the prognosis is quite good.
-However, for any cat that doesn’t receive the correct treatment, cat mange can, in some circumstances, cause death.
+However, a lack of timely treatment can cause your cat to suffer.
 Remember that some allergies have similar symptoms to cat mange, especially “flea allergic dermatitis” which is one of the most common feline skin conditions.
 If your cat is suffering from hair loss, get a medical appraisal to eliminate mange.
-You need to rule out other possibilities.
+You also need to rule out other possibilities.

 As mange in cats is caused by a parasite, it is imperative to ensure that the environment the cat lives in, is clean.
-Dispose of or wash all bedding.
+Dispose of, or wash all bedding in hot water.
 Vacuum carpets and the cat’s bed.
 Likewise, it’s a good idea to vacuum the sofa, rugs and any other upholstery.
 Continue with this ongoing cleaning regime while the cat is being treated for mites and also for a while afterwards.
 You can also purchase mite house spray which can eradicate mites in your house.